-and welcome to this instruction to implement random generated dungeons in your RPG Maker project.
+and welcome to this instruction to add random generated Dungeons in your RPG Maker project.
 As using this plugin is not plug and play as most other plugins out there, I recommend you to read every step carefully.
 I also recommend you to open my Demo project in the Maker when steps are unclear.

 Right now there are no required Plugins.